mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 #### 40:42

-**Question:** *(Transcriber’s Note: This question is mostly unintelligible on the recording.)* Roshi? ... [about] regulation ... if at some point you’re experiencing something that seems good, pleasant, then there’s a natural tendency to think you’re doing something right in terms of regulating your body ...
+**Question:** (*Transcriber’s Note*: This question is mostly unintelligible on the recording.)
+Roshi? ... [about] regulation ... if at some point you’re experiencing something that seems good, pleasant, then there’s a natural tendency to think you’re doing something right in terms of regulating your body...
 Then maybe the next moment, you experience something *[unintelligible]*, and there’s a natural tendency that you seem to be doing something wrong.
 Is that the correct way to look at it?

 **Katagiri Roshi:** Well, if you see the sleep, it’s not right.
 But it’s not wrong.

-**Same person:** *(This is still mostly unintelligible on the recording.)* But I mean, in terms of regulation...
+**Same person:** But I mean, in terms of regulation...
 If it seems as if you are experiencing something that’s tranquil ... then you usually become attached to that.

 **Katagiri Roshi:** Yes...